 Home To Go - This is a search engine and booking platform specifically for Vacation Rental properties.
 It's similar to Airbnb, and the search function allows you to compare rates on 6 other booking sites.
 Also available for iPhone and Android.

-Last, but not least, you can download my Accommodation Planning worksheets!
-These are one-page, printer-ready documents that come in 4 colours and will allow you to keep track of details such as hotel locations, check-in times, contact info and more.
-Download your copy below!
+Last, but not least, you can download my Accommodation Planning printable!
+This is a printer-ready document that allows you to keep track of details such as hotel contact info, check-in times, room rates and more.
+You can also check out my resources page for more useful trip planning tools.

 Save this post to Pinterest!